marcoscgdev/EasyLicensesDialog/README.md

 ### Instructions:

-There are two versions: with and without the AppCompat AlertDialog.
+There are two versions: the standard version and the AppCompat version (with Material Design).

+paso1

 >See the [sample project](https://github.com/marcoscgdev/EasyLicensesDialog/tree/master/sample) for clarify any queries you may have.